Gratitude is the scientifically proven way to happiness.

 I might have googled “what does love look like,” “am I in love,” “love in a modern relationship,” “how does love in a distant relationship look,” etc. Is it ever too soon to say you love someone?
 Perhaps, but what’s the worse that could happen: you find out sooner that it wasn’t meant to be?
 (Ella Ceron, When is it too soon to say that you are in love?)

-When I left my 9 to 5 job in 2008, I never would have thought it would open me to so many opportunities to live in various places in the world.
-Between 2009-11, I’ve had 9 addresses, spanning 4 different time zones.
+I left a 9 to 5 job in 2008, never thinking it would have opened me to so many opportunities, including living in various places in the world.
+During 2009-2011, I had 9 addresses, spanning 4 different time zones.
 While I will most likely never be as nomadic as Jacob Laukaitis, I still embody some the spirit of the nomadic lifestyle, where possessions become burdensome and impractical.
-In 2015, I traveled over 50,000 miles.
+In both 2015 and 2016, I traveled over 50,000 miles.
 It is a personal goal of 2016 to leave 30% of what I have behind.
 (Jacob Laukaitis’ What I learned when I gave up the 9-5) In 2018, I decided collecting zip codes and time zones wasn’t the way to see places—staying in one place was a better way to learn the local’s routines.
 I call this “The Lima Project.”

-Anyone that has met me knows that I am an expressive person.
+I am an expressive person.
 I cannot hide excitement.
-In a daily effort to slow down and be present, I have challenged myself to experience more awe.
+In a daily effort to slow down and be present, I challenge myself to experience more awe.
 (Paul Piff and Dacher Keltner’s Why Do We Experience Awe?)

-A humbling story of why we do what we do in kitchens, story on the author of the only cookbook I’ve read cover to cover, Claudia Flemming.
+A humbling story of why we do what we do in kitchens and the author of the only cookbook I’ve read cover to cover: Claudia Flemming.
 (Peter Meehan’s Life, And How It Happens To a Cook)

 Reason why I’ll always have a blue-collared job.
 (Lee Vinsel & Andrew Russell’s Hail to the maintainers)